winsw/winsw/doc/projectStructure.md

 #### :page_facing_up: Main.cs

 This file contains the entry point of the program.
 (Main method).
-This file includes the main flow of the program and has implemented the logics for command line arguments.
+This file includes the main flow of the program and has implemented the logics for command-line arguments.
 ex : ```install, uninstall, start, stop, restart```

 ## :notebook: WinSWCore